 We have partnered with ECONYL® and are using ECONYL® yarn to turn regenerated nylon into most comfortable underwear.

-For you who are curios on how that works, here's a short summary:
+For you who are curios on how the whole process works, here's a short and simpified summary.

-Where reclaimed waste begins the journey back to its origins.
+Reclaimed waste begins the journey back to its origins

 Just outside the Slovenian capital of Ljubljana lies a small town called Ajdovščina.
 Here, different types of waste are cleaned and prepared for regeneration.
 As part of the cleaning process, materials other than Nylon 6 are removed and sent to other supply chains.
 The cleaned nylon waste is shredded, compacted, bagged and transported to the ECONYL® regeneration plant in Ljubljana.

 What makes this step so unique?
 The difference lies in a system that produces a high ratio of nylon output compared to waste input and has a radically new purification process.

 Compared to mechanical recycling, the chemical one allows us to go back to the state of raw material removing all foreign substances for a 100% virgin quality.

 Four years and €25M were spent by Aquafil on the research, development and building of the chemical system and depolymerization plant in Slovenia.

 From regenerated raw material to Nylon 6 polymers